 If you have paragraphs of descriptions under ever bullet-point for every job, then you need to cut things down.
 Hiring managers have a lot of resumes to get through.
 Keep things concise and to the point.
 That doesn’t mean you shouldn’t be descriptive.
-It does mean, however, that you should choose your words and get to the point as quickly as you can.
+For example, writing down your relevant experiences can be necessary.
+This can be extremely essential particularly in the legal sector as you might need to describe your specific area of expertise in law.
+This in turn can help lawyer recruiters like Alex Gotch or other such experts in the legal recruitment field to find out appropriate law firms that can hire you.
+That said, you should be careful in choosing your words while describing such experiences in a resume and get to the point as quickly as you can.

-This goes for what you choose to include as work experience too.
-A lot of people think their resumes need to reflect every little job and day of work they’ve ever done in their whole life.
+Coming back to the topic, a lot of people think their resumes need to reflect every little job and day of work they’ve ever done in their whole life.
 Not the case.
 Keep your resume relevant to the job you’re applying to.
 If you spent a while working retail, but now you’re applying to a construction or office job, that old job experience probably isn’t that important.
 If you do want to include it, cut down the descriptions of what you did down a bit and focus on the jobs that are going to help you land this new one.

 Keep it to a Page